kavyashri418/Physical-Design-Week-06/Day-02.md

 <img width="1081" height="892" alt="Screenshot 2025-10-29 135628" src="https://github.com/user-attachments/assets/2b88910e-87f3-453e-ab64-6c9cb74af015" />

 What does this mean?

 This means all capacitors which were charged to 'v' volts will have to discharge to '0' volts through single 'gnd' tap point.
 This will cause a bump in 'gnd' tap point.

+- Voltage drop - When a group of cells are simultaneously switching from 0 to 1, then every cell needs the power and In case the power is supplying from one source, there may occur the shotage of power and drop in the input voltage happens at that place.
+This is called as "Voltage Drop".
+The problem occurs only when the voltage level goes below the noise margin.

+- Ground Bounce : When a group of cells are simultaneoisly switching from 1 to 0, then every cell dumps the power to th ground simultaneously to the same ground pin.
+In this case the ground instead of being at 0 experiences a short rise in the voltage and this is called as "Ground Bounce".The problem occurs only when the voltage level goes above the noise margin.

 <img width="2713" height="581" alt="Screenshot 2025-10-29 135617" src="https://github.com/user-attachments/assets/f2071146-66e7-48a6-b160-bd21990831ce" />